MMAT; TRCH; MMTLP Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Meta Materials Inc. f/k/a Torchlight Energy Resources, Inc. Shareholders of Class Action and Lead Deadline: March 4, 2022

-NEW YORK, Jan.
-07, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Meta Materials Inc. f/k/a Torchlight Energy Resources, Inc. (“Meta” or the “Company”) ( MMAT, TRCH) ( MMTLP) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Meta securities between September 21, 2020 and December 14, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/mmat.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Meta Materials Inc. f/k/a Torchlight Energy Resources, Inc. (“Meta” or the “Company”) (NASDAQ: MMAT, TRCH) (OTC: MMTLP) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Meta securities between September 21, 2020 and December 14, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fmmat.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").